Container Shipping Services

 Flat Rack Container

-Flat rack containers have collapsible aspects, making them perfect for oversized or heavy shipments that may not be healthy in a standard container.
-They are typically used for equipment, construction systems and huge automobiles.
+Flat rack containers have collapsible aspects, making them perfect for heavy shipments that may not fit in a standard container.
+They are typically used for equipment, construction systems, and giant automobiles.

 Open Top Container

-Like the regular dry van, except it has a removable soft tarpaulin roof, an open top shipping container can be loaded from the top making use of a crane.
-This feature is vital for tall, or oversized items that were impossible to load through the side door.
+Like the regular dry van, except it has a removable soft tarpaulin roof, an open-top shipping container can be loaded from the top, making use of a crane.
+This feature is vital for tall or oversized items that cannot be easily loaded through the side door.

 Double Door Container